German Coast: 19th century

 In 1811, the German Coast was the site of the largest slave revolt in US history, the 1811 German Coast uprising.
-This was after the US had acquired the Louisiana Territory, but was more than a year before the Territory of Orleans was admitted as the state of Louisiana.
+This was after the US had acquired the Louisiana Territory, but more than a year before the Territory of Orleans was admitted as the state of Louisiana.

-The rebellion's leaders were slaves Quamana and Harry, and Charles Deslondes, a free man of color.
+The rebellion's leaders were slaves Quamana and Harry, as well as Charles Deslondes, a free man of color.
 They gathered an estimated 500 slaves from plantations along the River Road and marched toward New Orleans.
 The insurgents killed two white men without meeting much resistance, but they were not well armed.

-The local militia was called out and killed nearly half of the total ninety-five slaves who died in the rebellion.
+The local militia was called out and killed nearly half of the total 95 slaves who died in the rebellion.
 The remainder were executed after tribunals were held in the parishes, including Orleans Parish.

 20th century

-During World War I, in a reaction against Germany as the enemy, the Louisiana state legislature passed Act 114: it prohibited all expressions of German culture and heritage in the state, especially the printed or spoken use of the German language.
-The use of the German language had declined among descendants of settlers of the German coast, but descendants of more recent German immigrants who arrived after the Revolutions of 1848 and later were affected.
+During World War I, in a reaction against Germany as the enemy, the Louisiana state legislature passed Act 114.
+It prohibited all expressions of German culture and heritage in the state, especially the printed or spoken use of the German language.
+The use of the German language had already declined among descendants of settlers of the German coast, but descendants of more recent German immigrants who arrived after the Revolutions of 1848 and later were affected.